Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6650 XT should theoretically be a little bit better than the Radeon HD 7950 3GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 6650 XT will be 20% quicker than the Radeon HD 7950 3GB overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon RX 6650 XT is a lot (more or less 194%) better at anisotropic filtering than the Radeon HD 7950 3GB. (explain)
+Texel RateThe Radeon RX 6650 XT should be a lot (approximately 194%) faster with regards to AF than the Radeon HD 7950 3GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 6650 XT is superior to the Radeon HD 7950 3GB, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 6650 XT is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison